26 bathroom vanity ideas for a chic-meets-functional design

 'Practically speaking, fitted furniture is low maintenance as there are no dust traps and it offers a range of small bathroom storage ideas in the available space, too.’

-21. Create a stand out space
+23. Create a stand out space with a bold countertop color

 Green bathroom with green striped painted walls, large mirror above green marble vanity unit with brass detailing, warming wooden floor, corner of white bathtub